Censlab/UTC-1122/README.md

 **IMORTANT:**
 The database capacity is 20 program steps.
-However, at least one step must remain available to be able to make a deferred type request. in fact, this type of request implies a temporary program step in the data base, which will be deleted as soon as the action is carried out.
+However, at least one step must remain available to be able to make a deferred type request.
+In fact, this type of request implies a temporary program step in the data base, which will be deleted as soon as the action is carried out.

 **Other considerations regarding the operation of this timer**